SheikhProger/Splaytree/README.md

 A splay tree is a binary search tree with the additional property that recently accessed elements are quick to access again.
 Like self-balancing binary search trees, a splay tree performs basic operations such as insertion, look-up and removal in O(log n) amortized time.
 For random access patterns drawn from a non-uniform random distribution, their amortized time can be faster than logarithmic, proportional to the entropy of the access pattern.
 For many patterns of non-random operations, also, splay trees can take better than logarithmic time, without requiring advance knowledge of the pattern.
 ## Operations in a Splay-tree
 ### Splay
-An operation that bring the accesed node of the tree to its root.
+An operation that brings the accesed node of the tree to its root.
 ### Zig step (right rotation of the tree)
 A suboperation that rotates a subtree of the Splay-tree right.
 ### Zag step (left rotation of the tree)